Felicious/Taiwan-Numba-ONE/misc/help.md

 However, the documentation mentions [`IFRAME`](<(https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe)>), which is a state represented by another HTML page embedded into the current one.
 This concept is key to understanding the work-around Derrick employed to send the GET request-- a URL-- from the form back to the server and receive an HTML page with embedded new information(?) like the list of customer names who needs their receipt printed.

+Note: Derrick says we don't need to care about iframes bc u hardly need to use it lol

 ### Key Components

 After all of that confusion, I will now summarize the lecture (see footnote 1).
 When visiting any web app, the first page you see-- like the landing page of a website-- is the **root route**.